sebastiencaille/sky-lib/skylib-java/README.md

 * the list can be filtered
 * the list can be stacked (1 parent, many children)
 * startEditingValue(editedValue) must be called before editing the value (editedValue only containing the values required for sorting)
-* stopEditingValue() must be called to validate the edition and propagate the change
+* stopEditingValue() must be called to validate the edition, move the edit value at the right place, and propagate the change

 Example: [[Code](lib-gui-java8/src/test/java/ch/skymarshall/gui/model/ListModelBasicTest.java)] [[Filters Example](lib-gui-java8/src/test/java/ch/skymarshall/gui/model/FilterObjectModelTest.java)]